Parser expressions¤

 !PARSE.LETTER

-: Parse a single letter¤
+Parse a single letter.

-Latin letters from A to Z, both uppercase and lowercase.
+By letters, we mean latin letters from A to Z, both uppercase and lowercase.

 Type: Parser.